Bug report #8558

 Example data for Botswana also supplied.

-#2 Updated by Charles Rethman about 6 years ago
+#2 Updated by Charles Rethman over 6 years ago

 - Assignee set to Giovanni Manghi